ppy/osu-wiki/wiki/Glossary/en.md

 ### Downbeat

-The downbeat is a musical term for the first beat of a measure.
+Downbeat is a musical term for the first beat of a measure.

 This term was coined from orchestral conducting because when the baton moves in a downward motion, it depicts the first beat of the measure.